-Even though the fraction of atoms in the halo can get rather large, the agreement between the simulated and measured histograms is very good.
-Indeed in collisions between two orders, an equal number of atoms is removed from the involved peaks, after which the measured histogram is the new normalized distribution in the peaks.
-Even with a fraction of colliding atoms as high as 30%, the expected change on the resulting histogram remains small (<5%).
-This means that the wavefunction simulation is a surprisingly robust guide in our investigation of collision halos, as is further evidenced below (see Fig. 4).
+Even though the fraction of atoms in the halo can get rather large (see below), the agreement between the simulated distributions, which do not include interactions, and the measured distributions, for which collisions have occurred, is very good.
+This can seem surprising, as atoms are removed from the diffraction peaks during the collisions.
+However in any collision between two orders of diffraction, an equal number of atoms is removed from the involved peaks, after which the measured distribution (as shown in blue in figure 2) is the new normalized distribution in the peaks.
+We have simulated that even with a fraction of colliding atoms as high as 30%, the expected change between the non-interacting theoretical distribution and the distribution obtained after accounting for the removal of the colliding atoms and normalizing remains small (<5%).
+This means that the one-body wavefunction simulation is a surprisingly robust guide in our investigation of collision halos, as is further evidenced below (see figure 4).

 In a second series of experiments, our aim was to control specifically the relative momentum of the collisions.
-To that end, we apply a shift $\varphi_0 = 180^\circ$: the atom clouds in the lattice are placed at the top of the lattice potential, and split in two identical clouds that fall on either side (see Fig. 1).
+To that end, we apply a shift $\varphi_0=180^\circ$ : the atom clouds in the lattice are placed at the top of the lattice potential, and split in two identical clouds that fall on either side (see figure 1).
 In a classical picture, after a holding time that allows the split clouds to reach the bottom of the wells, momentum orders of opposite sign should be equally populated, with zero c-o-m momentum.
 Their typical magnitude should also increase with lattice depth s.

-On Fig. 3a, we plot the values of the visibility V, as defined before, over a range of values of lattice depths s and holding times $t{\rm hold}$, for $\varphi_0=180^\circ$, as calculated from the wavefunction simulation.
-We do not impose a condition anymore on the separation between the most populated orders.
+In figure 3(a), we plot the values of the visibility V, as defined before, over a range of values of lattice depths s and holding times $t{\text{hold}}$ , for $\varphi_0 = 180^\circ$ , as calculated from the wavefunction simulation.
+We do not impose a condition anymore on the separation between the most populated orders (note that in this case, the theoretical distributions are symmetrical and the two highest peaks are equally populated).
 The diameter of the expected collision halo (with zero c-o-m momentum) is indicated by a color code.
 As expected, the relative collisional momentum increases with lattice depth.
 In the main feature of this figure, the relative momentum of the most populated orders increases in steps of $2 \times h/d$ as the lattice depth is increased, for decreasing holding times (a behaviour that is expected intuitively).

-On Fig. 3b-g we represent snapshots of the density distributions obtained after time-of-flight for parameters that are indicated on Fig. 3a.
+In figures 3(b)-(g) we represent snapshots of the density distributions obtained after TOF for parameters that are indicated in figure 3(a).
 Disk-shaped collision halos of increasing diameters, quantized in units of 2h/d, are clearly visible.
-To the left of the absorption images, we represent the momentum distributions π_j as extracted from absorption images.
-We compare the experimentally measured histograms with those from the wavefunction simulation for the same parameters s and t{hold} , and find once again very good agreement.
-Since large collision halos become very dilute at the long time-of-flight needed for the reconstruction of the histograms (a few tens of ms), we used a different time-of-flight for the visualization of the halos (typically a few ms).
+To the left of the absorption images, we represent the momentum distributions $\pi_j$ as extracted from absorption images.
+We compare the experimentally measured histograms with those from the wavefunction simulation for the same parameters s and $t{\text{hold}}$ , and find once again very good agreement.
+Since large collision halos become very dilute at the long TOF needed for the